Are Clipless Pedals Worth It? 3 Reasons Why You Should Consider Them

 Safety

-Once you learn to use clipless pedals and get used to them, your feet won’t slip off pedals.
+Once you learn to use clipless pedals and get used to them, your feet won’t slip off the pedals.
 This is one of the most helpful features of clipless pedals.

 When you are clipped into your bike, it feels like you can control it more easily, and you will feel more confident.